-For this section of the project site, located between West 40th and West 46th Streets, identified resources fell only into the property type categories of a, b, and c of Historical Remains.
+For this section of the project site, located between West 46th and West 59th Streets, identified resources fell only into the property type categories of a, b, and c of Historical Remains.
 No prehistoric sites were identified either inboard or outboard of the bulkhead wall.

 The historical period sites which were initially identified as potentially sensitive proved, upon more in-depth analysis, to have little potential to contribute to the archaeological record, and thus do not require any further consideration as concurred by SHPO.
-The bulkhead wall and inboard relieving platforms are given further consideration in the accompanying NYSOPRHP Building-Structure Inventory Form.
+The bulkhead wall are given further consideration in the accompanying NYSOPRHP Building-Structure Inventory Form.